pytroll/trollflow2/doc/source/index.rst

 metadata, a warning is printed and the processing continues.
 The best place for this plugin is before any data handling is done.

+In addition to equality checks, a negative integer ``start_time`` can be defined to denote the maximum age of the accepted data.
+For example ``start_time: -60`` means that all data older than 60 minutes will be discarded.

 Options:
  - ``check_metadata: null`` - A dictionary of metadata names and list(s)
    of values that need to match.
 By default (``null``) all scenes are